alexsieusahai/bitGun/README.md

 # byteGun
 A codeforces test suite.
 ##todo
-- implement a function to refresh solved problems, then run it every single time you finish "solving" a problem
 - build an editor for _config.yml_
+- incorporate tutorials for problems and some interface for the user to access it (maybe a keyword?)
-- find a solution for compiling and running for an arbitrary specified language that's better than the garbage one I have now
+- find a solution for compiling and running for an arbitrary specified language that's better than what I have now
 - let the user sort the problems by tags
 - find a better solution for finding if the editor thread is closed
 - **important;** figure out a way to submit without having the user go to codeforces and login manually if possible